IAndreu/Gene-annotation-pipeline/README.md

-# Bioinformatics project
-## Pipeline for gene family annotation and comparison across hundreds of genomes
+# Pipeline for gene family annotation across hundreds of genomes